 Offshore—an industry where maintenance costs millions, but is it really necessary?

 Cable carriers and cable management solutions on drilling rigs, construction machinery, and offshore applications are cold, wet, dirty and heavy, which can create real stress for not only thick cables and hard hoses, but also for sensitive bus cables and data cables.
 Too much stress can lead to breakages that usually cost a lot of time and money.
 Even the helicopter or ship used to travel to the breakage point can quickly eat up $50,000 to $100,000.
-Costly downtime is something no management team or board will be happy about, but by utilizing IoT (internet of things), we have created a solution that will minimize potential downtime more than ever before.
+Costly downtime is something no management team or board will be happy about, but by utilizing the IIoT (industrial internet of things), we have created a solution that will minimize potential downtime more than ever before.

 With the new e-loop system, your system can run for a much longer time.
 This cable management system is built with thick plastic segments that protect internal media and prolong the time before maintenance is required next.
 Also, in the case of an emergency, cables and chain parts can be easily replaced individually instead of having to disassemble the entire system like with traditional metal cable carriers.
 With a longer service life and an easier way to swap out cables and parts, there is a significant reduction in regard to unexpected service costs.
 Now, imagine if there was an additional piece of technology installed that prevented the system from being damaged during tilting by notifying users whenever a cable’s service life reached its end.
 Suddenly, maintaining drilling rigs or large construction and agricultural machinery could become a relaxing job!